 One often overlooked service libraries provide is their ‘hold’ process, whereby you can look up and order a specific title to be sent to your local branch.
 In this way, you have the entire library book collection to choose from and can easily maintain an ongoing pipeline of things to read.

 There are hundreds of book lists of popular or critically-acclaimed works.
 If you are reading at a school grade level, you have a wealth of recommended works by educational groups.
 National book awards like Newberry have been evaluating titles for many decades.

 One of the easiest ways to get book mileage is to explore sequels of a favorite book or author bibliography.
 Genre authors are excellent sources of material if you enjoy their style or subject.
 Harry Potter has made many lifetime readers by giving them long hours of enjoyment in a related series of volumes.

 Another excellent source of books are the ones you’ve already enjoyed.
 Rereading books adds another dimension to the reading experience, and it’s a great confidence builder too.

 Online lists and forums for free fiction written by fans of various shows can be a source for enjoyable reading.
 Proficient writers often add their own work to expand upon a story using its familiar characters.
 If you are a fan, you can have a lot of fun reading such work.

 Whether your interest is horses, tractors or antiques, some magazines cover it.
 You can find in-depth and well-researched articles on most subjects.

 Make your reading more social

 Just because reading is a solitary act doesn’t mean readers can’t socialize.
-It can be very motivational to join a book group or to start one of your own.
+It can be very motivational to join a book club or to start one of your own book group.
 Contact with like-minded people can support and expand your literary horizons.